Foam Rolling 101: Here's What You Need To Know

 What are the benefits of foam rolling?

 One of the key benefits of the roller is that it helps smooth out and hydrate the fascia.
-This improves circulation throughout your entire body which helps to oxygenate the blood, boost lymphatic drainage and flush toxins from the body.
+Foam rolling improves circulation throughout your entire body which helps to oxygenate the blood, boost lymphatic drainage and flush toxins from the body.
 The roller also helps to "lubricate" the joints and reduce inflammation in the body while increasing flexibility and range of motion.
-It can also improve the connection to the intrinsic or core muscles; we tend to lose this connectivity as we age.
+It can also improve the connection to the intrinsic or core muscles; we tend to lose this connectivity with our core as we age.
 So bottom line, the roller is an incredible tool for overall fitness and health.

 Foam rolling is a holistic tool that can be used in all forms of movement and exercise.